Skip to navigation Skip to content

 Special need relative or a carer

-A customer is exempt from the NARWP for Carer Payment (CP) and Carer Allowance (CA) if they are a carer or a special need relative.
+A customer is exempt from the NARWP for Carer Payment (CP) and Carer Allowance (CA) if they are a carer or a special needs relative.
 Note: carer and special needs relative is as defined in the Migration Regulations.

-Customer is exempt from the NARWP for CP if they hold one of the following visas:
+A customer is exempt from the NARWP for CP if they hold one of the following visas:

 • subclass 104 - Preferential family, and a carer or a special need relative